zaki-fr/decision-tree-neo4j/Diagnosis.md

     }

-# STEP4: after patient inspected all the test procedure, doctor get the result as POSITIVE,
+# STEP4:

+After patient inspected all the test procedure, doctor get the result as POSITIVE.
 He put the result of CMD08=POSTIVE in `answer_cm08` and get a suggession of the next procedure as `DP007` node.

     CALL fr.zaki.traverse.DecisionTreeScript('CMD08', {answer_cm08:'POSITIVE'}) yield path return path

-# STEP5: doctor get a DP007 code to examine the next procedure, after patient inspected all the test procedure of DP007, doctor get the result as POSITIVE,
+# STEP5:

+Doctor get a DP007 code to examine the next procedure, after patient inspected all the test procedure of DP007, doctor get the result as POSITIVE.
 He put the result of DP007=POSTIVE in `answer_dp007` and get a suggession of the next procedure as `A368` node.

     CALL fr.zaki.traverse.DecisionTreeScript('CMD08', {answer_cm08:'POSITIVE', answer_dp007:'POSITIVE'}) yield path return path

-# STEP5: continue with A368, the doctor will reach the final diagnostic with the GHM08C61 code,
+# STEP5:

+Continue with A368, the doctor will reach the final diagnostic with the GHM08C61 code.
 He put the result of A368=POSTIVE in `answer_a368` and get a suggession of the final procedure as `GHM08C61` code.

     CALL fr.zaki.traverse.DecisionTreeScript('CMD08', {answer_cm08:'POSITIVE', answer_dp007:'POSITIVE', answer_a368:'POSITIVE'}) yield path return path